 Some vocalist can get through a vocal track in one take.
 One take and they are done and gone.
 But most singers take a little while longer, with some verses or phrases being better than others.

 You can either compile the best vocal take from various run throughs, or you can punch the vocalist in multiple times until every phrase is great.
-Check out my tutorial on how to comp tracks together in Logic Pro.

 With a little editing it will sound like a magical singer completely dominating his vocal track.